audunmb/Nordskogen/Nordskogsmonster.md

 ### Skarphornokse
 Similar to the regular skaukveg, the skarphorn in Jernskogen has horn that are seemingly made of iron and sharp as knives.

-Area: everywhere
+Area: The forest
+Regular animals:
+Wolf, boar, lynx, elk (moose), fox, wolverines, eagles, falcons, deer, roe deer, bear, crow, ravens, magpies, grouse, beavers or any other animal you expect to find in a Northern European forest.

 ## Skaukveg
-The cattle of orks, these longhaired beasts provide milk and meat.
+Longhaired beasts, similar to southern cattle, but larger, long haired and with long horns.
+While the orks threat them as cattle, the difference between tame and wild skaukveg is mainly how afraid they are of orks.
+They live in large herds and trek from the forest highland in the summer to the denser lowlands in the winter.

 ## Gapagalte
-Simply an enourmous boar, big enough to eat a goblin whole and take an ork in three bites.
+An enourmous boar, with a maw that can swallow a goblin whole and take an ork in three bites.

+## Trolls
+Trolls come in many sizes, but even the largest are often difficult to spot.
+They are seemingly made of stone, earth and wood, more like the forest itself taking on humanoid form than actual peoples.
+They mostly sleep, and the older and larger they are, the longer they sleep.
+As they sleep, plants may grow on them, though these plants will become part of the troll.
+Some of the mountains in the forest may be enourmous trolls that have slept for centuries.
+Goblins threat trolls as spirits, but when they are awake anyone may communicate with them.
+Though, waking a troll will anger them, and you don't want an angry troll.
+Fighting a troll is like fighting stone, earth and wood, and you can't really harm it.

 ## Trollelg
-An elk with long raggy hide, often covered in moss.
-Very rare, and it has mysterious powers that make it impossible to catch.
-Often seen where trolls live.
-It's antlers are made of stone.
+An elk that like trolls seem to be made of the ground and forest itself.
+It's antlers are made of stone, and is rumoured to have magical properties.

+## Horngaupe
+A large cat animal with horns, reminiscent of a tiger, but with horns.
+According to some accounts they are as intelligent as people, though they can't talk.

+## Hulderhane
+cockatrice.

+Area: Nordvidda
+Regular animals: Muskoxen, reindeer, foxes, ermine, rock grouse and other animals you'd expect to to find arctic and sub-arctic highlands and mountains.

 ## Tannfryskje
 Sometimes black, sometimes yellowish brown, white during the winter.
-A large lynx with enourmous protuding fangs that can tear up much larger animals.
+A huge cat animal with enourmous protuding fangs that it uses to tear up it's prey.

+## Unicorn
+A huge hairy beast that with large horn on it's nose.
+The horn is rumoured to have magical properties.
+They will attack any perceived threat to their pack.
+Though, higland goblins sometimes ride these beasts.

-## Horngaupe
+## Tricorn
-A

-Trollelg
-En stor og kraftig elg, med lang raggete pels, ofte mosegrodd.
-Svært sjelden og med trolldom som gjør den umulig å fange.
-Ofte sammen med troll.
-Har gevir av stein.

-Area: Vidda
-Moskus
-På viddene og noen ganger streifende ned i skogen er det moskus.
+Twice the size of the unicorn, the tricorn have a horn on the nose along with two regular horns.
+More docile than the fierce unicorn, both orks and goblins sometimes mount these beasts.

-Area: Kjempeskogen
+Area: Gammalskogen
-Kjempehjort
+Known for their gigantic and ancient threes, this part of the forest is shunned even by the goblins.
+It's rumoured to be home of enourmous animals and monsters, as well as ancient magic.

+## Storkrone
 Among the giant trees there's the giant deer.
 Enourmous, but fast, brave hunters sometimes dare to hunt in the giant forest to catch this prize.
-The antlers are found in courtrooms far from the forest.
+The antlers are found in courtrooms far from the forest, as one of the most majestic symbol known.

+## Jøtulkorp
+The Jøtulkorp is an enourmous raven, with a wingspan the size of four skaukveg, known to have deep wisdom and ancient magic.
+It lives somewhere in Gammalskogen, but sometimes it roams other parts of the forest and is rumoured to visit important goblin _galdrer_ when it does.
+Whether it is one ancient raven, or a murder of them remains a mystery.

+## Lindorm
+Probably the main danger in Gammalskogen, these enourmous wyrms have sharp swordlong teeth and spit acidic poison.
+They'll eat people, even though they can talk.

+Area: Myra

+## Hulder

+## Morildorm

+## Hulderkatt

 Kjempehjort